stacks-network/stacks-core/integration_tests/README.md

      $ export BLOCKSTACK_CLIENT_CONFIG=/tmp/blockstack-run-scenario.blockstack_integration_tests.scenarios.name_preorder_register/client/client.ini
 ```

-Once set, you can use the Blockstack CLI as normal, with some extra debug output:
+Once set, you can use the Blockstack CLI as normal, and it will interact with the test case's Blockstack Core node:

 ```
      $ blockstack lookup foo.test